-Join Jess Stratton for an in-depth discussion in this video Adding a contact, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Adding a contact, part of Learning Lotus Notes.

 Most programs that do email also come with an address book for your contacts, …and Lotus Notes is no different. …Everyone has so many phone numbers and email addresses; thank goodness we don't have to …keep them all straight. …There are two ways to add a contact in Lotus Notes, manually, and from an existing email. …To add a contact manually, we want to go to our Open list and open our Contacts. …We can click on New on the left side of the Action bar. …And it's going to pull up a contact list in Edit mode.…

 We can type as much or as little as we want. …When we put in all the information, there are some more things we can do at the bottom of the screen. …For example, we can add some comments if we want, which is useful if we ever want to remember …anything about that contact. …I can actually also attach files to this, by choosing File > Attach. …I can also assign them a Category. …This is just for my personal reference.…